resimon/gitlab_sendmail/readme.md

 # Gitlab EE Build with sendmail

-# deprecated - sendmail has been included in gitlab-ee in the meanwhile
+# deprecated - sendmail has been included in gitlab-ee in the meantime

 ## Only latest image is built: